You can easily save your Photoshop image files to a wide array of popular image formats.

 To have Photoshop prompt you before saving an image with multiple layers, select Ask Before Saving Layered TIFF Files in the File Handling area of the Preferences dialog box.

 You can use the Save As command to save CMYK, RGB, and grayscale images in JPEG (*.jpg) format.
 JPEG compresses file size by selectively discarding data.
-You can also save an image as one or more JPEG using the Save For Web & Devices command.
+You can also save an image as one or more JPEGs using the File > Export > Save For Web (Legacy) command.

 JPEG supports only 8-bit images.
 If you save a 16-bit image to this format, Photoshop automatically lowers the bit depth.